Storm Dave Batters Ireland as Irish Peacekeepers Find Themselves Behind Israeli Lines in Lebanon

 What's Next

-Storm Dave is expected to ease through Sunday morning, with conditions improving for Easter Sunday.
+Storm Dave eased through Sunday morning, with conditions improving for Easter Sunday.
 For the peacekeepers in Lebanon, the situation remains fluid and dependent on the trajectory of the broader US-Iran war and the IDF's operations in southern Lebanon.
+The Irish government continues to monitor the situation closely and has pledged to prioritise the safety of its troops above all other considerations.

-Full coverage of the storm is available via RTÉ News, and the latest on the peacekeepers via The Irish Times.
+Full coverage of the storm is available via BBC News, and the latest on the peacekeepers via The Irish Times.